LewisArdern/bXSS/README.md

 The application has the following routes:

 - POST - /m (Captures DOM information)
-- GET - /m (Loads the payload)
 - GET - /mH (Captures HTTP interactions)
 - GET - /alert (displays alert(1))
-- Payloads - /payloads (Gives payloads you can use for testing blind xss)
+- GET - /payloads (Gives payloads you can use for testing blind xss)
+- GET - /** (All other routes load the payload)

 # Contribute?